Freshwater Weekly Fishing Report Week of June 12, 2024

 Hubbard Creek

 GOOD.
-Water Stained; 79 degrees; 11.90 feet below pool.
-Crappie are slow.
+Water Stained; 79 degrees; 11.80 feet below pool.
+Crappie are good in shallow water off of rocks or standing timber.
+Bass should be off of vegetation on soft plastics.
 The lake has not received as much rain as other area lakes and vegetation has not returned like in years past.

 Jacksonville